LemmyNet/jerboa/CONTRIBUTING.md

 Be warned that this task will take a long time to run (+30m) and can fail.

-You will also need to set the variant of `app` to `benchmarkRelease`, have no device connected and it should start a emulator with the correct settings.
+The variant for `app` needs to be set to `benchmarkRelease`.
+There should be no device connected and it should start an emulator with the correct settings.

 ```shell
 ./gradlew :app:generateBaselineProfile